← Back to Guides

 Common mistakes to avoid

-• Not registering at all — many home bakers assume they are too small to count.
-If you sell food regularly, you need to register.
+• Not registering at all: many home bakers assume they are too small to count.
+If you sell food regularly, even just at monthly craft fairs, you need to register.

 Official Sources